bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **Authentication and Testing**.
 During this sprint, you studied **authentication, JSON web tokens, unit testing, and backend testing**.
 In your challenge this week, you will demonstrate your mastery of these skills by creating **a dad jokes app**.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.
+You need to demonstrate proficiency in the concepts and objectives introduced and practiced in the preceding days.

 You are not allowed to collaborate during the sprint challenge.
 However, you are encouraged to follow the twenty-minute rule.